andrewgao23/custom-signal-generator/README.md

 ## Push Pull Amplifier
 <img width="855" height="667" alt="image" src="https://github.com/user-attachments/assets/6c5d4277-f59b-41bf-b9ae-be124ceb8c45" />
 <br><br>
-Not strictly necessary, but useful to increase the current ceiling that the circuit can handle.
+Not strictly necessary, but useful to offload current draw from the amplifier op-amp to the pnp/npn transistors.
 One transistor sources current on the positive half of the waveform, the other sinks it on the negative half.
 C2 couples the output.
 <br><br>